open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

     histogramWithMultipleAggregations.Record(10, new("tag1", "value1"), new("tag2", "value2"));
 ```

+When using views that produce multiple metrics from single instrument, it's
-When using additive views, it's crucial to rename the metric to prevent
+crucial to rename the metric to prevent conflicts.
+For example, the following
-conflicts.
-For example, the following code does not rename the metric, leading
-to a name conflict.
-OpenTelemetry will emit an internal warning but will still
+code does not rename the metric, leading to a name conflict.
+OpenTelemetry will
-export both metrics.
-The impact of this behavior depends on the backend or
+emit an internal warning but will still export both metrics.
+The impact of this
-receiver being used.
-You can refer to [OpenTelemetry's
+behavior depends on the backend or receiver being used.
+You can refer to
+[OpenTelemetry's
 specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/data-model.md#opentelemetry-protocol-data-model-consumer-recommendations)
 for more details.

+Below example is showing the *BAD* practice.
+DO NOT FOLLOW it.

 ```csharp
     var histogram = meter.CreateHistogram<long>("MyHistogram");